 Research and development costs were \$74.2 million and \$38.3 million in 2004 and 2003, respectively, and relate exclusively to the Financial Institution Software and Services segment.
-Because FIS did not acquire the businesses that make up almost all of the Financial Institution Software and Services segment until 2003, there were no research and development costs in 2002.
-These costs relate primarily to the planning and management of product enhancement and integration efforts.
-FIS expects to continue research and development efforts and as these businesses grow its total expenses should increase.
+These costs relate primarily to integration efforts related to acquired product lines in FIS's acquisitions.